The following is a guest post from Dr. Kaylene Henderson.

 If, as I was, you are battling your child’s bedtime fears, here are ten helpful tips that I have learnt from my dual roles as a Child Psychiatrist and as an experienced monster-battling mother:

 Children learn so much from books and television yet don’t have the experience to know what is real and what themes are fantasy.
 To make matters worse, children’s movies and stories are often filled with monsters, child-eating wolves and murderous (and horribly misrepresented) step-mothers.

-- Don’t ever let anyone threaten your child with “the bogeyman” coming for them.
+Don’t ever let anyone threaten your child with “the bogeyman” coming for them.

-- Each bedtime engage your toddler in the same, predictable, wind-down routine.
+Each bedtime engage your toddler in the same, predictable, wind-down routine.

-- If it helps them to feel braver, allow your child to have a dim night-light or a torch in their bedroom.
+If it helps them to feel braver, allow your child to have a dim night-light or a torch in their bedroom.

-- It’s important to acknowledge that even though monsters are not real, your toddler’s fear is very real.
+It’s important to acknowledge that even though monsters are not real, your toddler’s fear is very real.

 But, this option never sat well with me.
 I preferred to be honest with my daughter, reassuring her that monsters did not exist and that her bedroom was a safe place.
 Similarly, repeated checking in her cupboards or under her bed or putting signs up prohibiting monster visitors would simply have confirmed for her that she was in real danger.

 Ideas cannot hurt us nor can they make something magically happen.
 To prove this, try playing a game with your child in which you both take turns thinking about something with your eyes closed, then open your eyes to check whether just thinking about it made it real.
 It can go like this: (You, with eyes closed) “An ice-cream”, (open your eyes), “Shame – no ice-cream.
 Just thinking about it didn’t make it real.”
 After you’ve taken turns with this, you can try some less fun ones such as “Getting my finger caught in the door” or if your child doesn’t seem too anxious, “A monster on the couch”.

 For children who are afraid of the dark or scared of monsters, the story should aim to shift the child’s attitude towards the monsters or the darkness through some event which isn’t compatible with fear.
 An example would be telling a story which ends with your child making friends with the feared monster.

 Having your child draw their fears for you (even if it looks like toddler-scribble) can be really helpful as you try to understand what’s happening for them.
 Seeing the drawn version of their scary monster with you, their big brave grown-up, by their side can also help children feel braver.

-If dreams are meant to prepare your child if ever they should meet a real-life ‘monster’, wouldn’t it be wonderful if one of the lessons they learnt is that you’ll be there for them joining them in battle?
+If dreams are meant to prepare your child should meet a real-life ‘monster,’ wouldn’t it be wonderful if one of the lessons they learned is that you’ll be there for them joining them in battle?
 Good luck and sweet dreams!

 Dr. Kaylene Henderson is a Child & Adolescent Psychiatrist and Founder of Little Children Big Dreams which provides online help for children who are afraid of the dark or scared of monsters.
 Little Children Big Dreams offers personalized printable stories and parent guides to help children beat their fears of monsters or fears of the dark and sleep better at night.
 Parents are also invited to read Dr. Kaylene Henderson’s blog and Little Children Big Dreams Facebook page providing free access to parenting tips and Child Psychiatry information.